Skip to content

 Pool salt calculator

-How much salt should you add to your pool?
+Pool Salt Calculator: How much salt should you add?

-Enter your pool gallons, current salt ppm, target ppm, and bag size.
-The calculator shows pounds of pool salt, bags to buy, estimated cost, and what to do when salt is already above target.
+Enter your swimming pool gallons, current salt ppm, target ppm, and bag size.
+The calculator shows pounds of pool salt for swimming pools, bags to buy, estimated cost, and what to do when salt is already above target.

 Salt calculator inputs